Edward Duyker: Critical responses

 Duyker's writings span a diverse range of subjects and disciplines.
 In many respects he has built his readership on his eclectic interests and made a strength of them.
 Greg Dening once described him as "an historian's historian".

 Marius Damas, in his book, Approaching Naxalbari (Radical Impression, Calcutta, 1991, p.
 68) commented that "Duyker brings both historical and anthropological tools into play ...
 Drawing on a wide range of historical and contemporary sources, including personal interviews ... [and] provides us with a richly detailed account."

 Reviewing An Officer of the Blue, Michael Roe (historian) wrote: "In building his story, Duyker has to confront matters of war, politics, geography, navigation, anthropology – the list could continue.
 He does so with constant skill and authority."

 In 1995 Paul Brunton described Duyker's (and Per Tingbrand's) Daniel Solander: Collected Correspondence (1995) as "a major contribution to textual scholarship".

 In 2006, Arthur Lucas, former principal of King's College London, wrote that Citizen Labillardière was an "exceptionally readable, richly textured work ...
 The life Duyker recreates is as rich as that of the hero of any adventure novel, and the context is insightful history, not just the history of an important natural historian".

 Duyker's biography of French explorer Jules Sébastien César Dumont d'Urville was shortlisted and a runner-up for the 2015 Frank Broeze Maritime History Prize.
 One of the judges wrote that it was "a thoroughly and meticulously prepared history of one of the giants of French voyaging".
 Another judge described it as a "monumental work".
+In 2022, the French edition received one of five medals awarded by the Académie de Marine, France's naval academy.